When it comes to writing in present perfect vs. past simple, it often depends on which side of the Atlantic you live.

 When only past simple is possible

-We use past simple, which is sometimes called the preterite when there is no possibility of an event being repeated or when the subject or object is fixed in finished time.
+We use the past simple, which is sometimes called the preterite, when an event cannot be repeated or when the subject or object is fixed in finished time.

 Think here, particularly about the deceased or past time periods.